You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 - Named as a Security Visionary by "The Everything Channel" in 2010.

-- Awarded the 2006 Outstanding Contribution Award of the ACM Special Interest Group on Security, Audit and Control.
+- Awarded the 2006 Outstanding Contribution Award of the ACM Special Interest Group on Security, Audit, and Control.

-of the ISACA New York Metropolitan Chapter
+- Awarded the 2006 Joseph J. Wasserman Award of the ISACA New York Metropolitan Chapter

 "... for your overall body of work and contributions to the information security profession."